SESYNC-ci/syllabi/docs/_posts/2019-06-24-sabm-course.md

 [//]: # " Modify the block below if there are any special requirements. "

 **Requirements:**
+Readings are listed on the schedule below to be read in preparation for the next day's lessons.
+However, this is a substantial reading list and participants are encouraged to work through the readings prior to arriving.
+All of the course readings can be found in this [shared folder][11].
 Participants must bring a laptop with [NetLogo](https://ccl.northwestern.edu/netlogo/){:target="_blank"} installed.

 [//]: # " The following block automatically inserts a contact email address if one has been specified for the page. "